EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 # IANA Considerations

-Depending on the chosen signaling method, this document will register either a new CoAP Option number to the "CoAP Option Numbers" registry, or a new bit to the "OSCORE Flag Bits" registry.
+Depending on the chosen signalling method, this document will register either a new CoAP Option number to the "CoAP Option Numbers" registry, or a new bit to the "OSCORE Flag Bits" registry.

 --- back